FedorIvanov37/SVFE-IPC-Monitoring/README.md

   Below you can find a hypothetical response to the monitoring script with the data analysis example

 ```
 [                                    // The JSON-like list
   {                                  // Of individual dictionaries for each process
     "process_name": "tcpcomms",
     "message": 110                   // tcpcomms doesn't look good
   },
   {
     "process_name": "PROCESS_DOWN",  // Some processes are down and accumulating the Queues
     "message": 54
   },
   {
    "process_name": "timer00",        // In the same time the timer looks fine
    "message": 0
  },
  ...
  ...
- // More dictionaries
+ // More dictionaries below
 ]
 ```
 </details>